bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module1_html/HTML.md

 </html>
 ```

-So, not only can we control exactly what our `font-size` is by way of using pixels, we can also use a percenage of what our font is (with reference to what it already was) with `%` and `em` (`em` is just equal to the current font size).
+So, not only can we control exactly what our `font-size` is by way of using pixels, we can also use a percentage of what our font is (with reference to what it already was) with `%` and `em` (`em` is just equal to the current font size).

 #### Borders

 A lot of time, we want to cordon off some content!
 We can easily do that with a border!
 Borders are a little weird though (and we'll explore borders more when we work with CSS).
-Borders have an intersesting syntax, when we call border, we need to call it with `border: 'size' 'type' 'color'`, like `border: 1px solid black` or `border: 1px dotted red`.
+Borders have an interesting syntax, when we call border, we need to call it with `border: 'size' 'type' 'color'`, like `border: 1px solid black` or `border: 1px dotted red`.
 [Check it out](https://codepen.io/bdpastl/pen/LaBeKN):

 ```html
 <!doctype html>